tsunami416604/azure-docs.hu-hu/articles/data-factory/quickstart-create-data-factory-rest-api.md

 $response | ConvertTo-Json
 ```

-Itt látható a minta kimenete:
+Itt látható a kimenet mintája:

 ```json
 {